 The Brigham Research Institute has developed the Fund to Sustain Research Excellence designed to offer interim support to independent investigators who submitted a non-mentored NIH grant application that was reviewed but missed the funding payline.
 Recipients will be chosen based on need and merit.
 Applications from investigators with little or no additional support outside of BWH will take precedence over established investigators with significant other support.
 Priority will be given to investigators judged most likely to obtain NIH funding on resubmission.
 Bridge funds from the BRI are not expected to be sufficient to fully support the applicant.
 Therefore, the applicant’s Department Chair or Division Chief must provide a Nomination Form indicating their commitment to provide sufficient support, beyond the BRI Fund to Sustain Research Excellence award, to allow the candidate’s research program to remain functional.
 Women and under-represented minorities are encouraged to apply.

-The BRI Fund to Sustain Research Excellence is proud to have helped more than 65 investigators with greater than 4.4 million dollars worth of interim support.
+The BRI Fund to Sustain Research Excellence is proud to have provided 170 investigators with more than 9.2 million dollars of interim support.

-- Individual awards of $50K for one year will be available to qualified, eligible applicants.
+- Individual awards of $50K (plus 15% IDC) for one year will be available to qualified, eligible applicants.

 - The investigator must document the need for bridge support (see Applications for required documentation).

-- Criteria for selection will include need and scientific merit.
+- Criteria for selection will include both financial need and scientific merit.
 Scientific merit will be inferred from the NIH peer-review summary statement, priority score, and other application materials.

 - A cover letter of no more than two pages outlining: